hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1317_chapter_viii.md

 It must have been next day that he came into Dhira Mata's Dunga and talked of Bhakti.
-First it was that curious Hindu thought of Shiva and Umâ in one.
+First it was that curious Hindu thought of Shiva and Umā in one.
 It is easy to give the words, but without the voice how comparatively dead they seem!
 And then there were the wonderful surroundings — picturesque Srinagar, tall Lombardy poplars and distant snows.
 There in that river-valley, some space from the foot of the great